 I had bulgogi for the first time as a lunch special at Hosu Bistro on Queen West in Toronto.
 They had a spicy and non-spicy version.
 I went for spicy and I was in love.

 I started ordering it everywhere I saw it on the menu, and back then it really was only in Korean restaurants.
 So I started looking for recipes in cookbooks and online, and I started trying them out to find that perfect balance of sesame and ginger, garlic and beef, the balance of umami, salty, sweet and hot.

 In the last 4-5 years, bulgogi has been popping up everywhere and I’ve been trying it all.
 I’m sure there are many which are more “authentic”, but this is by far my favourite.
 This recipe is inspired by both Hosu Bistro and adapted from Clare Ferguson’s recipe from her Streetfood cookbook.

 It’s quick and easy, and very flavourful!
-And of course, can be adapted for your own personal flavour preferences.
+And of course, it can be adapted for your own personal flavour preferences.
 Like it spicy?
 Toss in some Korean chili flakes (like I do).
-Like it with more vegetable?
+Like it with more vegetables?
 Toss in some more peppers (like I do) or zucchini (I don’t).
 Like more garlic or ginger?
 The sky’s your limit!
 (And I push that limit!)
 Want to try it just as it is?
 Follow the recipe below.

 - 1.5 lbs beef – usually I use a sirloin roast.